porcinus/Arma-3/mpmissions/README.md

 	- Server will try to backup/restore player stats if player disconnected/crashed and reconnect.
 	- Lamps can sometime flicker with noise.
 	- Drawable whiteboard, work only locally, mouse left button to draw.
+	- Helicopter airborne units support:
+		- Allow deployment of AI units on field.
+		- High scalability:
+			- Allow usage of most helicopter (need cargo field in config) / group class / side.
+			- Can work in any way: side specific vehicle with enemy side units.
+			- Can join wanted group is same side, otherwise with stalk player group (enemy or ally).
+		- Land if valid position found, paradrop if not.

 - Inventory:
 	- When respawn with previous loadout, refill primary weapon magazine to 25 rounds.